PADI Diving Courses

 Emergency First Response

-1 Day course that will provide you with the knowledge to perform CPR, First Aid and Secondary Care.
-Whether you are a diver or a not, this course will give you the necessary skills to properly handle a potentially life threatening situation.
+1-day course that will provide you with the knowledge to perform CPR, First Aid and Secondary Care.
+Whether you are a diver or not, this course will give you the necessary skills to properly handle a potentially life-threatening situation.
 The majority of the course is practical.
 You will watch videos, practice skills and participate in emergency scenarios, from dealing with a small wound to helping an unconscious person.
-Here at Spanish Dancer we know that this is a serious subject but, that doesn’t mean we can not enjoy ourselves while we learn.
+Here at Spanish Dancer, we know that this is a serious subject but, that doesn’t mean we can not enjoy ourselves while we learn.

 PADI Rescue Diver

 This is a 3-4 day course and covers the more serious side of Diving.
-But even so we can still have fun while we learn all about rescue in diving.
+But even so, we can still have fun while we learn all about rescue in diving.
 In fact, this might be the most rewarding course you will do.
-As a result, you’ll be more confident and able diver.
+Consequently, you’ll be more confident and able diver.

 - Tired Diver: Assist an overexerted or a tired diver.
 Very useful in everyday diving.